vklubkov/March31st/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ```

+Installed tools are not included in this repo, but I selected those that have permissive (MIT and Apache 2.0) licenses.